 Pay cards are an excellent new option for a non-represented employee who doesn’t want to use a conventional bank account.

-When the new UCPath system goes, staff, academics and student employees will have new tools and options to view and manage their pay and payroll information.
+When the new UCPath system goes live, staff, academics and student employees will have new tools and options to view and manage their pay and payroll information.
 The new system will deliver several new payment options, including a personalized pay card and expanded direct deposit flexibility.

 The UC Pay Card is a new option for non-represented employees who don’t want to use a conventional bank account.
 They are reloaded each pay day and act like a debit card—accepted anywhere Visa‐logo cards are accepted.
 You will be able to buy groceries, gas or anything with a pay card.